 In CLion, you can work with projects that require pre-configuration steps to prepare the actual Makefile.
 The scripts of GNU Autotools, Kbuild, and PERL MakeMaker are detected automatically and executed to get the Makefile and load the project.
 CLion also supports the xmkmf tool, which generates Makefiles from the Imakefile template.

 When you open a project folder, CLion recognizes it as an Autotools project in the following cases:

-There is a configure.ac or configure.in file (but not both at the same time) under the project root.
+If there is a configure.ac or a configure.in file under the project root, but not both.

 The presence of an already generated Makefile or a configure script does not affect this.

 If GNU Autoconf is installed on your system (autoreconf should be in the system

 By default, CLion uses the following commands to configure an Autotools project:

 You can change this set of commands as needed (see below).

 Control preconfigure parameters

 If required, you can adjust the pre-configuration commands.